mohanadkaleia/dotfiles/README.md

 ### Shell Setup
 - Oh My Zsh installation
 - Default shell changed to Zsh
-- GitHub SSH key generation (if needed)
+- Modern GitHub authentication setup (Personal Access Token or SSH)

 # How it works
 This will ask you to bootstrap your OS by installing a bunch of tools (you can see and customize whatever you need by modifying `install.sh` file).
 You can skip this step if you want.
 Then the script will backup your dotfiles specified by the `FILES_TO_TRACK` variable in the `main.py` file.
 Then will link the dot files from this project with your home directory.